swiss-seismological-service/scrtdd/README.md

 # create the catalog using only manually reviewed preferred origins within the region defined in myProfile
 scrtdd --dump-catalog myCatalog.csv --dump-catalog-options 'preferred,onlyManual,any,none,myProfile' --verbosity=3 --console=1 [db options]
 ```
-### 1.2 Avoid events dumping to flat files
+### 1.2 Fetching the candidate events from the database

-event.csv, phase.csv and stations.csv files are the extended catalog format, useful when the catalog information is fully contained in those files and it doesn't require the catalog to be present on the seiscomp database.
-This might come in handy when using events coming from a different SeisComP installation.
-However, it is possible to totally skip the dumping of events to files and select the catalog as a single file containing the origin ids like the following:
+It is possible to skip the dumping of events to files and use the origin IDs directly.
+In this case a single file containing the origin ids will suffice:

 ![Catalog selection option](/data/catalog-selection1.png?raw=true "Catalog selection from event/origin ids")

+However, depending on the number of events, fetching the information from the database can be slow.
+In this case the event.csv, phase.csv and stations.csv files triplet can be a better option.
+Also the file triples might come in handy when the events are not in the database where you intend to use `scrtdd`.

 ### 1.3 Relocating the candidate events